-Mindfulness is a simple form of meditation which consists of focusing your full attention on your breath as it flows in and out of your body.
-Using your breath as an anchor allows you to be in the present moment.
-While in the present moment, you can be the observer of your thoughts as they arise in your mind.
-Over time you come to realise that your thoughts are not real and they come and go of their own accord. and you can choose how you react to these thoughts.
+Mindfulness is a very simple form of meditation which consists of focusing your full attention on your breath as it flows in and out of your body.
+Your breathe is used as an anchor to help keep you in the present moment.
+Focusing on each breath in this way allows you to observe your thoughts, feelings, body sensations and the world around you.
+Over time you come to realise that thoughts are not real and they come and go of their own accord.

 You are not your thoughts.

-Reminding yourself to take notice of thoughts, feelings, sensations in your body and the world around you is the first step towards mindfulness.
-This enables you to step out of automatic-pilot and become fully present in your everyday life which improves your mental health and physical well being.
+Reminding yourself to take notice of any thoughts, feelings, body sensations and the world around you is the first step towards mindfulness.
+It enables you to step out of automatic pilot and become fully present in your everyday life which improves your mental health and physical well being.

-With practise, mindfulness brings about long-term changes in mood and levels of happiness and well-being.
-Scientific studies have shown that mindfulness not only affects the brain patterns in a positive way, it can also prevent anxiety and depression.
+Over time, mindfulness brings about long-term changes in mood and levels of happiness and well-being.
+Scientific studies have shown that mindfulness not only affects the brain patterns in a positive way but it can also prevent anxiety and depression.